The University of Newcastle

 For additional information about this degree, refer to 482550 Bachelor of Development Studies and 484050 Bachelor of Social Science.

-Criminology, cultures and citizenship, environmental sustainability, globalisation and economic development, history, human resource management and industrial relations, human services, linguistics, psychology studies, tourism and event management, urban and regional development.
+Criminology, cultures and citizenship, environmental sustainability, geopolitics and economic development, history, human resource management, human services, linguistics, psychology studies, tourism, society and sustainability, plus urban and regional development.

 Aboriginal cultural educational officer, aid worker, community development worker, multicultural community liaison, youth worker, urban planner.